 I use Facebook primarily for connecting with friends or people I know and reconnecting with people in my past.
 But, it can also be an effective networking tool.

-- Status Update - I do frequently post status updates relating to my job search, to keep it top of mind that I'm still looking for a job.
-I'll say things like "I had a great interview this morning... keep your fingers crossed!" or "I have a networking meeting later today with a company I'm really interested in!".
+- Status Update - I do frequently post status updates relating to my job search, to keep it on top of people's minds.
+I'll say things like "I had a great interview this morning... keep your fingers crossed!" or "I have a networking meeting later today with a company I'm really interested in!"
 I also write a status update with a link when I write a new blog post.

 Warren's Facebook Advice